 How can I enlist the help of a Peachtree City dog bite attorney?

 At the Law Office of Jason R. Schultz, P.C., we understand how difficult it can be to know what to do after a dog attack in Peachtree City or the surrounding area.
 Let us work on your case and file your claim, getting you the compensation you deserve.
-Call us today at 404-474-0804 to schedule your free, no-obligation case review with our Peachtree City dog bite lawyer.
+Call us today at 404-474-0804 or fill out a form here to schedule your free, no-obligation case review with our Peachtree City dog bite lawyer.